Feel lost when you hear CPC Google AdWords? How about CPM bidding? Or Max. CPC?

 1. Improve your keyword Quality Score: Google rates every keyword phrase you choose for your ads.
 The higher your score, the better your ads will perform, and the lower your cost-per-click.

 2. Monitor your performance and optimize your bids: Always check your metrics throughout your ad campaigns.
 Track your ROI, and determine what is getting you the best results for the lowest cost.
-For example, if you are a real estate agent, you might find that tweaking your keywords or changing your landing page lowers your cost-per-click and increases conversions.
+For example, if you are active in real estate marketing, you might find that tweaking your keywords or changing your landing page lowers your cost-per-click and increases conversions.

 3. Adjust your keyword bids: Monitor your results.
 Increase your Max.
 CPC on keywords that are getting you results.
 Decrease your Max.
 CPC on keywords that don’t.